 Both Gap Year students and staff have begun to share their new insights and revelations found in tracking their moods.
 Ready to embark on their next step in Understanding emotions.

 We found many downloadable mood trackers online like this one.
-You can use this with young people to help them perceive their emotions.
+You can download one, or make your own simple form.

 “God designed your emotions to be gauges, not guides.
 They’re meant to report to you, not dictate you.
 The pattern of your emotions (not every caffeine-induced or sleep-deprived one!) will give you a reading on where your hope is because they are wired into what you believe and value — and how much.